-Table of Contents
+Table of Contents Show

 Can You Propagate Monstera Albo Without Node?

-Growing Monstera Albo is unlike other houseplants because it is slow to grow and requires a lot of upkeep.
+Growing Monstera albo is unlike other houseplants because it is slow to grow and requires a lot of upkeep.

-You heard it right!
-A Node-less stem will fail to propagate because it is unlikely to produce the roots required for vertical growth.
+Moreover, nodeless stems, leaves, or roots will fail to propagate because it is unlikely to produce the roots required for vertical growth.

 What is a Node?